 This is interesting as making an ICE vehicle so easy to operate in this way would be very difficult although not impossible, it is certainly easier to do with an EV.
-The journeys involved in moving these groups around are typically short, and there are many that would not even involve the public highway, such as on a hospital or sheltered housing campus, side stepping some of the regulation issues.
-There is no desire for impressive 0-60 acceleration times or high top speeds, in fact a gentler pace of driving would actually be a positive.
+The journeys involved in moving these groups around are typically short, and there are many that would not even involve the public highway, such as on a hospital or sheltered housing campus, sidestepping some of the regulatory issues.
+There is no desire for impressive 0-60 acceleration times or high top speeds, in fact, a gentler pace of driving would actually be a positive.

 Googles car is a light vehicle in Europe it would be classified as an L Category quadricycle rather than a “car”.
 Its powertrain and body is very simple based on very conventional technologies none of which represent any significant technological leaps forward.
 The interesting part is its autonomous driving capabilities.
 The sensors and software embedded into the vehicle to enable it to operate without a driver.
 I believe that their foray into the automotive space is not because they are trying to enter the traditional car market.
 But rather develop technology and applications for autonomous driving.

 About the author; Ryan Maughan is the Managing Director of the AVID Technology Group Ltd. AVID is based in the North East of England and is a leader in the design and manufacture of electrified ancillary and thermal management systems for electric, hybrid and conventional vehicles and machinery.
-The companies high performance pump and fan systems provide the thermal management for many leading high performance and heavy duty electric and hybrid vehicles.
+The companies high-performance pump and fan systems provide thermal management for many leading high-performance and heavy-duty electric and hybrid vehicles.